Endurance riding: American Endurance Ride Conference

 In addition to traditional endurance distances of 50 or more miles, AERC includes a Limited Distance (LD) division.
-LD's are at least 25 miles and can be as long as 35 miles.
+LD's are at least 25 mi and up to 35 mi long.
 Though originally introduced as training rides for beginning riders and horses, they evolved into their own level of competition.
 However, due to the difference in demands entailed by the longer distances, LD miles are counted and recognized separately from endurance miles.
-Occasionally, a non-competitive introductory trail ride for novice riders and horses will be offered alongside the endurance competition, generally about 15 miles long.
+Occasionally, a non-competitive introductory trail ride for novice riders and horses will be offered alongside the endurance competition, generally about 15 mi long.

 All AERC rides are required to offer completion awards to all horse and rider teams who meet completion criteria (including the horse being judged "fit to continue), as well placings and Best Condition awards.
 Individual rides may offer additional recognitions, including middle-of-the-pack awards and the turtle award (last place).
 Awards are typically low-cost and provide more sentimental than monetary value.
 T-shirts are popular awards.
 Moreover, AERC recognizes year-end accomplishments (such as top season mileage) and lifetime horse and rider mileage accomplishments.
 Various regional clubs and organizations offer further recognitions and awards.
 Widely acclaimed riders are typically those with high lifetime mileage accumulation and minimal "pulls" (non-completions).